merajshaikh3/FastAPI-Backend-for-Multinomial-NB-Classifier/README.md

 # FastAPI Backend for Multinomial NB Classifier

 This repository contains a simple backend service that demonstrates how to serve a trained machine learning model using FastAPI.
-I've developed this project to showcase the deployment of a Multinomial Naive Bayes classifier trained on the 20Newsgroups dataset.<br/>
+I've developed this project to showcase the deployment of a Multinomial Naive Bayes classifier trained on the 20Newsgroups dataset.

 ## 1. Project Overview